In the Classroom

 This course, a prerequisite to participate in the Frank C. Newman International Human Rights Law Clinic, serves as an introduction to international human rights documents and the procedures and mechanisms available for protecting and promoting human rights.
 It covers regional systems as well as the United Nations human rights bodies.
 It also includes the use of international human rights law in United States courts, addressing direct treaty application, customary international law, and its use as an interpretive guide.

 This seminar, taught by Professor Dolores Donovan, provides an overview of international development and examines the role of rule of law programming.
 The concept of human rights based development is introduced, as is the relationship between rule of law and economic development.
 The course considers select rule-of-law issues, including anti-corruption, court reform, criminal justice, elections and political processes, various forms of economic development, legislative strengthening, and empowerment of women and children.
 The final paper will be a rule-of-law assessment on a particular topic in a particular country, as selected by the student.

 Study Abroad Programs

-The USF School of Law offers summer study abroad programs focusing on European Union (E.U.) and international law in Dublin, Ireland, and Prague, Czech Republic, and semester abroad study opportunities at the City University of Hong Kong in China; the Jindal Global University in Delhi, India; and the University of Luxembourg.
+The USF School of Law offers summer study abroad programs focusing on European Union (E.U.) and international law in Dublin, Ireland, and Prague, Czech Republic, and semester abroad study opportunities.
 Study abroad programs are part of the fully-accredited curriculum of the USF School of Law.
 They are open to students who have satisfactorily completed at least one year of full-time or part-time study at a non-U.S. law school or an ABA and AALS accredited U.S. law school.
 To learn more about the study abroad programs, click here.